KI-Campus/LRS-Moodle/README.md

 # openLRS Plugin for Moodle

 The openLRS Plugin for Moodle provides real-time analytics and reporting capabilities by capturing xAPI events from H5P content.
 This plugin allows Moodle administrators to send xAPI data to an external openLRS for further analysis.
+It also features magic links for logging admins & teachers into openLRS.

 ## Features

 - Captures xAPI events from H5P content within Moodle.
 - Configurable settings for connecting to an openLRS system.
 - Secure communication through a secret key.
+- Magic links for logging admins & teachers into openLRS.

 ## Installation